-At least 28 semester hours of mathematics with a grade of C- or better, of which 19 must consist of the following courses:
+The student must take at least 28 semester hours of mathematics, of which 19 must consist of the following courses:

 The student also must take an additional nine hours of mathematics courses at or above the 30000 level.
 In addition, the student is required to take either COSC 10403 (Introduction to Programming) or COSC 10503 (Introduction to Programming for Engineering and Science) and any two of the following:

 - PHYS 20484 Physics II

 - COSC 20203 Techniques in Programming

 For a student pursuing a Bachelor of Arts (BA) in mathematics, the recommended sequence for the first four semesters is MATH 10524, MATH 20524, MATH 30224, and MATH 30524.
 In either the first or second semester the student should also complete COSC 10403 or COSC 10503 .
 In addition, MATH 20123 should be taken in one of the first four semesters.

 Students planning to do graduate work in mathematics are strongly recommended to pursue a Bachelor of Science (BS) in mathematics.

 Students should consult our helpful advising tips before planning their schedule.